-In order for Nationwide Employee Benefits (hereinafter referred to as "we" or "us) to send you your insurancerelated documents and communications electronically, to the extent permitted by law, you must first consent to us doing so.
+In order for Nationwide Employee Benefits (hereinafter referred to as "we" or "us) to send you your insurance-related documents and communications electronically, to the extent permitted by law, you must first consent to us doing so.
 The insurance-related documents and communications you will receive in electronic format will have the same contractual force and effect as insurance-related documents and communications sent to you in paper format.
 We reserve the right, in our sole discretion, to provide any insurance-related documents and communications to you in paper form instead, and / or to discontinue this service or modify the terms of this agreement at our option.
 If we do, we will provide you with reasonable notice and you will have the option to withdraw your consent at that time.

-YOUR CONSENT: By NOT checking the box on Page 1, you:
+YOUR CONSENT: By NOT checking the box in Section 5 on Page 2, you: